 Any book on this interesting feature of comics would be rare enough if it came from a mere comic fan, but the two authors of this study are professional experts on American law who can pass better judgment on the actions of the heroes.
 Nickie Phillips is Associate Professor in the Sociology and Criminal Justice Department at St. Francis College in Brooklyn, NY, while Staci Strobl is Associate Professor in the Department of Law, Police Science and Criminal Justice Administration at John Jay College of Criminal Justice.

 Equipped with this background and experience, a whole number of critical points in the behavior patterns of the heroes who often are judge, jury and executioner at the same time are investigated with cultural criminological sensibility.
-Even though it is ultimately difficult to decide which punishment should await a (comic book) murderer, terrorist, tormentor or kidnapper, the two editors show entertainingly the changes in the conduct of the heroes throughout the decades.
+Even though it is ultimately difficult to decide which punishment should await a (comic book) murderer, terrorist, tormentor or kidnapper, the two editors show entertainingly show the changes in the conduct of the heroes throughout the decades.

 They naturally consider the effects of the Comic Books Code of the 1950s, its later abolishment, the introduction of fresh heroes in the Silver Age, the new aspects of crime after 9/11, ethnicity, race, sexual orientation and gender in connection with crimes committed and punished, as well as the changing reactions of the readers to these and many more adjustments in the superhero cosmos.

-It is compelling to learn that very often comic book violence and retribution are only communicated verbally by the super heroes; the mere reference seems to have almost the same satisfying effect on the reader.
+It is compelling to learn that very often comic book violence and retribution are only communicated verbally by the superheroes; the mere reference seems to have almost the same satisfying effect on the reader.
 The findings of the two authors, nevertheless, differ, since they researched many different comic book series from various publishers.
 So merciless “… incapacitation [of the villains] has the emotional quality of vengeance that is realized through action-oriented, extra-legal plot developments.
 In essence, our sample of comic books frequently talked tough, looked bloody, but ultimately contained threats of retribution rather than full execution of it.
 At the same time, our sample tended to devalue nonviolent conflict resolution and was devoid of any critical or radical explanations for criminal behavior.”

 Comic Book Crime: Truth, Justice, and the American Way is an impressive study that investigates not only comic book culture but the conditions of fictional worlds where a different sense of justice is at work.
 So, obviously, the comics present an alternate American society; and the book also takes a look at the development of the American law system and its possible flaws, past and present corruption and other imperfections that called for fictional heroes such as Batman and Superman in the first place.